 50% chance to be an unaffected carrier like each parent

 25% chance to be unaffected and not a carrier

-Some cases of Bardet-Biedl syndrome (fewer than 10%) appear to require the presence of at least three mutations for a person do have features of the condition.
+Some cases of BBS (fewer than 10%) appear to require the presence of at least three mutations for a person to have features of the condition.
 This is known as triallelic inheritance.
 In these cases, in addition to inheriting a mutation in the same gene from each parent, a child also needs to have at least one more mutation in another gene to be affected.

 We hope this information is helpful.
 We strongly recommend you discuss this information with your doctor.
 If you still have questions, please